CDCgov/ixa/docs/book/src/get-started.md

 curl -s -f -L https://raw.githubusercontent.com/CDCgov/ixa/main/scripts/setup_new_ixa_project.sh | sh
 ```

+The script also installs Ixa's `rust-toolchain.toml`.
+When Cargo is managed by
+rustup, this file automatically selects or installs the compatible Rust
+toolchain.

 Open `src/main.rs` in your favorite editor or IDE to verify the model looks like
 the following: